 Born in the late 80’s to a loving family in England, Samuel Moore enjoyed diverse musical traditions from an early age.
 He started to play the guitar at the age of fourteen and his tutors quickly recognised his natural talent.
 His early musical experiences were varied, from: performing as a chorister with the Rossall School chapel choir, to working as a guitarist in the rhythm section of local jazz ensembles and developing an extensive solo repertoire.
 During a holiday in Andalucía in 2005 Samuel discovered flamenco for the first time.
 It was this experience that sparked his lifelong love of the art form.
-Later, he started to have lessons with UK based flamenco practitioners, as well as attending group master classes with the world renowned guitarists, including Paco Peña.
+Later, he started to have lessons with UK based flamenco practitioners, as well as attending a number of workshops with the world renowned guitarist Paco Peña.

 Samuel began performing flamenco concerts professionally in 2008.
 A solo tour of France shortly followed as well as a solo tour of the east coast of America.
 During his US tour Samuel had the privilege to meet some of the world’s finest jazz musicians, including: Cassandra Wilson and Herlin Riley.
 These experiences re-kindled his passion for jazz music and subsequently resulted in him studying a BA honors degree in Jazz Composition between 2010 and 2013.
 During his undergraduate studies Samuel performed few flamenco concerts due to his academic commitments and work for the Gil Evans family transcribing and reconstructing four orchestral works: Loie, Lotus Land, Greensleeves and Moon and Sand.
 These reconstructed scores were subsequently published by the Gil Evans Estate and are now performed by jazz orchestras worldwide.
 The legendary jazz guitarist Kenny Burrell later described Samuel’s musicianship as “Masterful!”